Exploring Cosmic Dawn with PANORAMIC II: Cosmic Variance and Galaxy Clustering at $z\sim10$: Results

 \subsubsection{Models Changing Global Properties}

 We start with the models in Figure \ref{fig:toy_models1}: a global boost in M$_{\rm UV}$ (model A1), a global increase in the SFE (B1), and enhanced scatter in the M$_{\rm UV}$-$M_{\rm halo}$ relation, independent of halo mass (C1).
 Boosting the UV-luminosity of all galaxies by $\Delta {\rm M_{UV}}\sim1\,$mag matches the number density constraints in all three panels, while the implied $\sigma_{\rm CV}$ is marginally consistent with our measurements within $1\sigma$ respectively.
-The same is true for a model with $\sigma_{\rm UV}\sim1.2$, although slightly more scatter is required to match the higher number density at M$_{\rm UV}<-19.5$, and the respective models are all inconsistent with measurements at $\gtrsim1\sigma$ significance.
+The same is true for a model with $\sigma_{\rm UV}\sim1.2$, although slightly more scatter is required to match the higher number density at M$_{\rm UV}<-19.5$, and the respective models are all inconsistent with our clustering measurements at $\gtrsim1\sigma$ significance across the three magnitude limits.
 The constant SFE model in turn struggles to reproduce the number densities for all three M$_{\rm UV}$ limits simultaneously.
 At M$_{\rm UV}<-19.5$, an SFE of $\sim0.1$ is favored by the data, and a higher SFE quickly over-produces the number density of galaxies.
 However, an SFE of $\gtrsim0.15$ is needed to match the measured number density of M$_{\rm UV}<-20.5$ galaxies.
+In other words, a global increase in the SFE steepens the faint end slope of the UVLF.
+While we only probe the UVLF down to ${\rm M_{UV}\sim-19.5}$ here, the faint end slope has been measured down to ${\rm M_{UV}\sim-12.5}$ in e.g., \citet{Chemerynska26}, showing no steepening with respect to the measurements presented in \citetalias{Weibel2026}.